rasor/rasor.github.io/content/2019/GraphDbsNeo4jDesktop.md

-Title: Neo4j Desktop Graph DB
+Title: Neo4j on Windows
 Date: 2099-01-01 00:00
-Category: Develop
+Category: DevOp
-Tags: #graphdb, #cypher, #neo4j, #tinkerpop, #python
+Tags: #graphdb, #cypher, #neo4j, #docker

+# Neo4j on Windows

+Time for me to play with Neo4j.
+I have a project, where a graph DB makes most sense.
+In this blog I'll install Neo4j on Windows.
+First I'll install a docker version.
+It might come handy in deployment case.
+Next I'll install a Desktop version to get a GUI both for management, but mostly for a data editing interface.

-# Neo4j - editions
+## Neo4j - editions

+So what is out there to install?

 On the [Neo4j Download](https://neo4j.com/download-center/) page you have options to download
 * two server versions,